Professor Giampaolo Viglia

 - The impact of dynamic price variability on revenue maximisation

-- Consumer decision making processes
+- Understanding decision making processes in retailing and consumer services

 - Behavioural pricing in marketing